Finding quickly how many neighbors you have...

 size_t m_rows, m_columns;

-I'll be using std::optional<int> to safely get elements from the matrix, which in my opinion will make the code more readable than try-catching exceptions.
-This also means that all the following pieces of code will work starting from C++17, and some of them starting from C++20.
+I’ll be also using std::optional<int> to safely get elements from the matrix, which in my opinion will make the code more readable than try-catching exceptions or spamming if statements.
+This means that all the following pieces of code will work starting from C++17, and some of them starting from C++20.

 class MatrixInt {